Welcome to Tiger Moths!

 We are delighted to welcome you and your child to our class and our school.
 The Tiger Moths staff are always available to answer any questions you might have or to help in any way we can.

 The children will be taught by Mrs Edmondson on a Monday, a Tuesday afternoon and a Wednesday afternoon and Mrs Desforges the rest of the week.
-Mrs Bridle is our teaching assistant and we have Miss Ward helping us all day on a Monday and a Friday.
+Mrs Bridle and Mrs Hand are our teaching assistants.
+Mrs Bridle is in every morning and part of the afternoon Monday - Wednesday and Mrs Hand is in every afternoon.

 A little later in the term we will send home reading books with the children which will be changed weekly – it is important that children read and share stories as often as possible at home, it really helps with their progress in school.
 Please remember to record whenever you read with your child – even if it is just sharing the story together or looking at the pictures – in your child’s reading record.
 The books are linked to your child’s phonics level and will contain sounds they will be familiar with from our learning in class.
 The text may sometimes appear ‘too easy’ but your child will be learning to apply what they have already learnt and consolidating the sounds they have seen in class.
-It is important reading books are linked to your child’s level to help their confidence and build skills slowly, for this reason we do not move your child onto the next level until we feel they are ready and there are lots of other ways you can help your child progress at home.
+It is important reading books are linked to your child’s level to help their confidence and build skills slowly.
+There are lots of other ways you can help your child progress at home.
 Reading to them is a great way to improve vocabulary and develop knowledge of story structure.
 Discussing the story in detail, making predictions about what might happen next and thinking of a new ending will improve those all-important inference skills.
 You can help to improve your child’s fluency by reading the story through together for a second or third time.
-Pick out individual words and see if your child can read them by sight and out of context.
+Children will also bring home a book of their choice that they can share with you - they do not need to be able to read this book independently - they might want you to read it to them or they might just want to look at the pictures.

 At the beginning of each term we send home a ‘Knowledge Overview’.
 These show what we will be learning that term in class, the vocabulary we will be using and an outline of the objectives we will cover in each subject.
 Please refer to these as often as you can through the term with your child.
 Share them at the beginning so they are prepared.
 Talk to them about what they are learning throughout, share the words they will need to know and ask them questions about what they have done so far.
 We will also refer to them in class on a regular basis.